 Sometimes that meant bullying someone, whether calm or in tears, until something useful shook loose.
 Innocent people can still hide data to try to protect the guilty, or have useful knowledge without even knowing it.
 Other times it meant acting friendly, understanding, sympathetic.
 It’s not hard.
 He’s never had trouble pitying even the worst offenders.
 Sometimes especially the worst ones… how fucked up must it be, to live in the kind of brain that could do such things?
 In those cases, the “Good Cop” routine is a mercy of sort; the last friendly face and sympathetic ear such people are likely to ever have outside of prison.

 For the past decade, however, he’s been a perpetual Good Cop, at least around the experiment.
 That’s the fiction they’ve had to sell it, that they all believe its good intentions, and that he and his people are its protection against others, Dark so that they could avoid influence or subversion by anyone who tries to do it harm.
 And it’s not even a lie, really.
 Just a part of the truth.

 He doesn’t know if Mewtwo really believes it.
 Sabrina says it used to be more suspicious until it was finally let out of the tube, and that it’s only grown more trusting since.

 But still, he feels the two tracks in his head.
 Weighing every word, every movement, through the lens of honesty or manipulation, and acting on the former until he has evidence of the latter.
-He often wonders why other people don’t seem to be able to do the same, to consider both possibilities while still reserving judgement, but it’s clear that they don’t, and he tries not to look down on them for it.
+He often wonders why other people don’t seem to be able to do the same, to consider both possibilities while still reserving judgement, but it’s obvious that they don’t, and he tries not to look down on them for it.
 Clearly he’s the weird one.